JuustMarwan/Vasar-Core/README.md

-# **Vasar v5.0**
+# **Vasar Core**

 _**Incomplete and entirely hardcoded.
 For PocketMine 4.X.X.**_

-Many thanks to Prim for plenty of help over the years which basically formed this plugin.
-Check out his [GitHub page](https://github.com/Prim69) or find him on Discord at prim#0419.

-My last contribution to Vasar, the final PocketMine plugin.
-I wrote this plugin in a very specific way, for a very specific server, as 1 person.
+Wqrro wrote this plugin in a very specific way, for a very specific server, as 1 person.
 Meaning everything exists for a reason, and everything is placed or done a certain way for a reason.
 Even the smallest changes can break this plugin or void all the small details.
-I planned to have duels, and an automated 1v1 tournament (aka Clash), before each could be completed I decided to leave Vasar.
+I planned to have duels, and an automated 1v1 tournament (aka Clash), before each could be completed he decided to leave Vasar.

 ### **Core features:**